cannawen/metric_units_reddit_bot/CONTRIBUTING.md

 ### Help, I've been added as a collaborator!
 What does that mean?

 - We appreciate the time you have taken to get to know the project, and you have been given push access to the main repository
 - You can choose your own role, and be as involved (or not involved) with the project as you want.
-You can (but are not limited to): answer questions, tag issues, review PRs, do nothing, etc.
+You can (but are not limited to): answer questions, tag and approve issues, review PRs, merge PRs, do nothing, etc.
-- Feel empowered to make branches on the main repo, or push minor changes directly to master
+- Feel empowered to make branches on the main repo, or push changes directly to master.
+Use your judgement for when it's OK to push to master vs. when it makes sense to create a PR for review.
-- Don't stress about making mistakes, 'tis only a reddit bot ¯\\\_(ツ)_/¯ (and force-pushes are disabled on master, so what's the worst that can happen...)
+- Don't stress about making mistakes, 'tis only a reddit bot ¯\\\_(ツ)_/¯ (and force-pushes are disabled on master, so what's the worst that can happen!)

 ### How do I become a collaborator?

-- Show an interest in the project by contributing to code and/or discussions :)
+- Show an interest in the project by contributing to code and/or discussions

 This project follows the [all-contributors](https://github.com/kentcdodds/all-contributors) specification.
 Contributions of any kind welcome!